ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Creation of Tickets

 Tickets should be created at need by developers as git issues using the waffle board.
-Initially they should *not* have a milestone attached to them unless they are needed for a definite date and this is the LATEST that they could possible be started.
+Initially, they should *not* have a milestone attached to them unless they are needed for a definite date and this is the LATEST that they could possibly be started.
 If you are doing this ensure that there is enough time for testing; bugs fixing etc. If the ticket is created for a scientist don't forget to note this in the ticket.

-## Backlog Preparation

-Before the backlog pruning meeting people should move tickets to the 'proposal' column they would like to see in the next sprint; all the tickets that must be in and a maximum of 2 extras per person.
-At the meeting we will look at these tickets discuss what they are and then rank their importance.
-The importance will be done by printing the tickets out and then ordering then in a "play your cards right" fashion.

-To prepare the print out: list issues with label `proposal`, copy and paste into notepad++, replace `(#\d\d\d\d).*` with `\1\n\n`, copy to word, alter font to 40 for titles and big and 72 for numbers make sure it is 2 per page and print.

-Filter for proposed tickets `is:open label:proposal`

-Filter for other tickets `is:open -label:proposal -label:"in progress" -label:"ready" -label:"review" -label:"completed" -label:"impeded"`

-## Sprint Review

-Demo of tickets that have been done in this sprint.

-Prep:

-1. On the day create a power point file on the share with title slide and a template slide with Done, Mention and Demo.
-1. Send slack announcing where it is and asking people to add themselves
-1. Update demo:
-    1. run `instrument_install_latest_build_only.bat`
-    1. then in epics run `create_icp_binaries.bat`
-    1. Announce that demo is available for creating demos on

-During:

-- Go through each persons slide and get them to demo and mention tickets they have done.
-- Generally discuss any issues and goodness in the code.

-Often the meeting is followed by the retrospective.

-## Sprint Planning

-Sprint planning prep:
-1. Re-point any tickets in progress.

-At sprint planning we:

-1. Look at any newly propose tickets and tickets in the ready column that have not yet been started and rank them
-2. Estimate the top ticket on the list
-3. Add its value to the current sprint
-4. If we have points left in the sprint go to 2

-After sprint planning the ready column will be ordered.

 ## Movement of Tickets